 Mental Health Act, 2017 defines a guardian as a person who is appointed to look after another person.
 They have to assume the care and protection of the person for whom they are appointed as a guardian.
 The guardian takes all legal decisions on behalf of the person concerned.

-People with autism, cerebral palsy, mental disabilities are in a special situation as even after they have acquired 18 years of age, they may not always be capable of managing their own lives or taking legal decisions for their own betterment.
-Therefore, they may require someone to represent their interests in the legal areas throughout their lives.
-However, in cases of cerebral palsy and multiple disabilities, there may be a need for only limited guardianship because of the availability of enabling mechanisms and/ or scientific facilitations which enable such persons to function with varying degrees of independence.
+People with autism, cerebral palsy, mental disabilities are in a special situation as even after they have acquired 18 years of age, they may not always be capable of managing their own lives or taking legal decisions for themselves.
+Therefore, they may require someone to represent their legal interests throughout their lives.
+However, in cases of cerebral palsy and multiple disabilities, there may be a need for only limited guardianship because of the availability of enabling mechanisms and/ or scientific facilitations, which enable such persons to function with varying degrees of independence.

 The Court found the alleged detenue in the case to be incapable of taking a decision for herself and directed her to be retained with her parents at her parental home.
 The Court found nothing to remove the subject from the custody of her parents considering her mental state.
-The Court also emphasised that the parents in this case were in no manner incapable of or dis-entitled from retaining custody of their daughter, who though a major was showing signs of mental disturbance.
+The Court also emphasised that the parents in this case were in no manner incapable of or dis-entitled from retaining custody of their daughter, who, though a major, was showing signs of mental disturbance.
 The parents were also exploring ways and means to enable treatment for their daughter.
-The girl in question was in a vulnerability condition occasioned by mental disturbance, owing to which the Court refused to invoke the extra ordinary remedy available under Article 226 of the Constitution since the girl was in safe custody of her parents.
+The girl in question was in a vulnerable condition occasioned by mental disturbance, owing to which the Court refused to invoke the remedy available under Article 226 of the Constitution, since the girl was in safe custody of her parents.